rejyoung/romanize-string/README.md

 ## Introduction

 Romanize-string is a library for transliterating strings unidirectionally from non-Latin to Latin script.
-It unifies 10 different transliteration and parsing libraries—expanding upon some of them significantly in order to expand coverage—to create a single utility capable of generating basic transliterations of 29 written languages.
+It unifies 10 different transliteration and parsing libraries—expanding upon some of them significantly in order to increase coverage—to create a single utility that can generate basic transliterations for 30 written languages.

-Supported languages include Arabic, Belarusian*, Bulgarian*, Bengali, Cantonese, Chinese (Traditional and Simplified), Persian* (Farsi), Gujarati, Hindi, Japanese, Kazakh*, Kannada, Korean, Kyrgyz*, Macedonian*, Mongolian*, Marathi, Nepali, Punjabi, Russian, Sanskrit, Serbian*, Tamil, Telugu, Tajik*, Thai, Ukrainian, and Urdu*.
+Supported languages include Arabic, Belarusian*, Bulgarian*, Bengali, Cantonese, Chinese (Traditional and Simplified), Persian* (Farsi), Greek, Gujarati, Hindi, Japanese, Kazakh*, Kannada, Korean, Kyrgyz*, Macedonian*, Mongolian*, Marathi, Nepali, Punjabi, Russian, Sanskrit, Serbian*, Tamil, Telugu, Tajik*, Thai, Ukrainian, and Urdu*.

 > \* Support for these languages is limited, as it was implemented without native fluency in those languages.
 They exist as custom extensions of the capabilities of the libraries arabic-transliterate and cyrillic-to-translit-js.
 [Contributions](https://github.com/rejyoung/romanize-string/issues) from community members with deeper knowledge of these languages are welcome.
 For information on the implementation of these expansions, see the Technical Notes section below.